DeepLabCut/DeepLabCut/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem. (but please post the code output above!)
+If applicable, add screenshots to help explain your problem. (but please post the code output above, not images of code!)

 **Additional context**
 Add any other context about the problem here.